Lamborghini: The Closest You Can Get To Your Child Scribbles

 Lamborghini’s future may not as concrete as they would like but as they have proved with the Asterion, a hybrid Lambo is a very exciting possibility while an SUV could be a big risk but these are risky times for the car world as a whole.
 As long as Lamborghini do not lose their insane design department, they will continue to be bedroom poster cars for generations to come.
 That is what they are all about after all.

-One thought on “Lamborghini: The Closest You Can Get To Your Child Scribbles
+1 thoughts on “Lamborghini: The Closest You Can Get To Your Child Scribbles

 Leave a Reply